<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 Five Steps to Real-Time Monitoring

 A needs assessment can serve to determine the specific monitoring requirements and the parameters involved.
-For example, when monitoring a freezer, the inside temperature needs to maintain a specific temperature range, depending on the contents.
+For example, when monitoring an ultra-low freezer, the inside temperature must maintain a specific temperature range, depending on the contents.
 Performing a needs assessment will help determine how robust the system must be, including power consumption ratings and output data.
 A temperature specific real-time monitoring system or an advanced model that incorporates other parameters – the assessment will also inform the type of sensors required as they vary in terms of operating range.

-Some data loggers do not have any connectivity, which necessitates a routine download to access the recorded data.
+Modern data loggers, including cloud-based options, enable secure data storage and easy access for compliance reporting.
+Some data loggers do not have any connectivity, which necessitating a routine download to access the recorded data.
 Various models today employ different connectivity platforms, including wireless Bluetooth® connectivity, radio signal with proprietary antennas or Mobile-IoT using a public network.
 Through these methods, data relay to a database to facilitate access, and analysis secure storage is possible.

-Transmission of data from the data collection site to a remote storage or access portal is possible via wired or wireless means.
-Wireless connections offer more flexibility and are easier to install.
+Transmission of data from the data collection site to a secure database or access portal is possible via wired or wireless means.
+Wireless, IoT-enabled connections offer more flexibility and are easier to install.

 By leveraging the power of the Internet of Things (IoT), you can connect sensors through the internet and relay information at any time on any internet-enabled device.